oxfordmmm/FN5/PYTHON_README.md

 SNP matrix generation with caching to disk to allow fast reloading.

 # Install
+As this is compiled client side, ensure you have a functional C++ compiler such as GCC installed.
 ```
 # Optional virtual environment
 python -m virtualenv env